 Manage Filters Grid

 The 'Manage Filters' grid contains six columns, including filter names, codes, types, their general status, status in search, and position.
-Change status, status in search and sync filters individually or in bulk with the help of the Actions dropbox above the grid on the left.
+Change status, status in search, position of the filters and sync filters individually or in bulk with the help of the Actions dropbox above the grid on the left.

 To edit a filter, click the filter name.

 I. To feature in the Manage Filters grid as a filter, the attribute is to match the following criteria:

 - Input Validation - Decimal Number or Integer Number;

 - Use in Search/Visible in Advanced Search - Yes.